 My packet contains several sets of maps.
 How do I decide which to ride?

 Maps are color coded for each day.
-There will be rest stops for Friday’s routes on Friday’s routes only, and ditto for Saturday’s and Sunday’s rides.
 There are generally three distance choices for Friday, four for Saturday (including a century), and two for Sunday, so the rider packet will contain maps for each.
 Again, all of Friday’s routes will be on one color paper, Saturday’s on another, and Sunday’s on a third.
 Riders may choose the distance they prefer from among that day’s routes.

 How will signage be for EHCT?

 There will be colored maps/cue sheets in riders’ packages and in addition, there will be colored navigation arrows on the roads before and at all turns.
 Route arrows can occasionally be washed off by heavy rain or worn off by traffic.
 If in doubt, the cue sheet is your most reliable information.